Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ## Unit Tests

-Mocha (with Chai) unit tests have been written to cover all of the exported APIs from this module.
-Follow the following steps in order to run them:
+Jest unit tests have been written to cover all of the exported APIs from this module.
+Tests will we called by running `npm test` or `yarn test`.

-  * Follow the **Getting Started** steps above.
-  * Run `npm test`

 ## License